asifrashid6/Ecommerce-Sales-Performance-Analysis/README.md

-This code was used to query and analyze sales data for individual skus for an eCommerce company
+I wrote this code to query and analyze sales data for individual skus for an eCommerce company